Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 I'll be playing the role of a father who has stimulated a lot of pain in his 30 year old daughter.

-*Healing can take place if I empathically connect with people myself*, not playing the role of the person who stimulated the pain.
+*Healing can take place if I empathically connect with people myself*, playing the role of the person who stimulated the pain.
 Over the years, I have found that *it is far more powerful if I played the role of the other person offering this empathic connection*, and actually *my first choice is to have the person stimulating the pain present*, and to work with both the person who has suffered and the person who has stimulated the suffering.
 Then I help that person who has stimulated the suffering to empathically connect with the other person.

 #### In this role play, I'll be playing the role of a father who has stimulated great pain for his daughter.